apache/cordova-coho/docs/platforms-release-process.md

 ---

+If you are releasing new commits from an already-existing release branch, remember to merge in or cherry-pick relevant commits from master into the release branch!

-Prepare your release branch by using `coho prepare-release-branch` command, which handles the following steps:
+After, prepare your release branch by using `coho prepare-release-branch` command, which handles the following steps:
  * Updating `cordova.js` snapshot
  * Creating a release branch (if it doesn't already exist)
  * Updating version numbers (`VERSION` file & package.json).
 On `master`, it gives version a minor bump and adds `-dev`

 Run the following command (make sure to replace the version below with what is listed inside `package.json`)

-    coho prepare-release-branch --version 5.0.0 -r android
+    coho prepare-platform-release-branch --version 5.0.0 -r android
     # Ensure commits look okay on both branches
     coho repo-status -r android -b master -b 5.0.x